ssh-mitm/ssh-mitm/doc/get_started/terminal_session.rst

 Hijack a SSH terminal session
 =============================

-Getting the plain text credentials is only half the fun.
-SSH-MITM proxy server is able to hijack a ssh session and allows you to interact with it.
+SSH-MITM proxy server is able to hijack an SSH session and allows you to interact with it.

 Let's get started with hijacking the session.